JNoris/Capstone-Project/README.md

 Vscode: Look in the extension marketplace and search up git.

 Git: you could also download git and link github to it and use the git terminal to upload to and fro your desktop to the source control version (SCV).

 OR

-Github desktop: This is the GUI version of git, also extremely useful.
-Download from github.
+Github desktop: This is the GUI version of git, download from github.

 Visual Studio: Should automatically have git support installed, if not, check the visual studio installer (if you have visual studio, you definitely have visual studio installer as well).